apache/libcloud/docs/dns/drivers/digital_ocean.rst

 Instantiating a driver
 ----------------------

-DigitalOcean dns driver only supports the v2.0 API requiring a Personal Access Token to initialize as the key.
+The DigitalOcean DNS driver only supports the v2.0 API requiring a Personal Access Token to initialize as the key.

 Instantiating the driver
 ------------------------